aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - **WD03 - Forms**
 - **WD04- Fullstack** **_*Note_** - you will need to deploy this challenge to dokku to pass this trello assessment.
-- **CP02 - Use two or more software quality practises to improve an application**
-- **CP04 - Create and deploy a rich full-stack application using a modern framework**

 [Provide feedback on this repo](https://docs.google.com/forms/d/e/1FAIpQLSfw4FGdWkLwMLlUaNQ8FtP2CTJdGDUv6Xoxrh19zIrJSkvT4Q/viewform?usp=pp_url&entry.1958421517=todo-full-stack)